PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/SelfTouchTrade.md

 **Receiving Switch:**

-The receiving Switch is that will receive the touch-trades for dex-filling.
+The receiving Switch is the one that will receive the touch-trades for dex-filling.

 1. There is at least one tradable Pokémon in the current box.